 Frequently Asked Questions

 Parents must screen their children for COVID-19 every day before getting on a school vehicle or attending school.
 Parents will be provided with a COVID-19 screening tool to help them make decisions about whether or not to attend school and what to do next.
 On-site confirmation of self-screening prior to or upon arrival to school is now required for secondary students.
 Please check directly with your school to see how this will be implemented.

 Staff must self-screen before attending work using an acceptable COVID-19 screening tool, such as COVID-19 screening tool.
 Staff who are experiencing new or worsening symptoms consistent with COVID-19 must not attend school and should seek appropriate medical attention as required, including getting tested at a COVID-19 Assessment Centre.
 On-site confirmation of self-screening prior to or upon arrival to school is now required.
 Please check directly with your school to see how this will be implemented.

 The province has developed a COVID-19 screening tool to provide guidance to parents on whether or not it is advised to go to school along with next steps.
-Not every symptom or situation requires testing and isolation.
 Parents/students are strongly encouraged to complete this tool daily before going to school and follow the advice.
 Tip: bookmark this tool online and set a phone reminder to help make it part of your morning routine.

 COVID-19 Case Management and Contact Tracing